LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 ## What about other pod start-up failures?

-If you have a pod that has already started the priming operation and then has problems either finishing the priming operation or the cannula insertion, then forcing a pod pairing recovery is not possible.
-If a pod fails during priming or cannula insertion, the pod is no good and it should be deactivated and disposed of properly.
+If you have a pod that has already started the priming operation and then has problems either finishing the priming operation or the cannula insertion, review [the app crashed after pairing started and before cannula insertion](#the-app-crashed-after-pairing-started-and-before-cannula-insertion) to see if you can save the pod.

+If a pod begins to alarm (has a fault) during priming or cannula insertion, the pod is no good and it should be deactivated and disposed of properly.

 ## What about that insulin?